agraef/midizap/README.md

 There probably are some.
 Please submit bug reports and pull requests at the midizap [git repository][agraef/midizap].
 Contributions are also welcome.
 In particular, we're looking for interesting configurations to be included in the distribution.

-The names of some of the debugging options are rather peculiar. midizap inherited them from Eric Messick's ShuttlePRO program on which midizap is based, so they'll probably last until someone comes up with something better.
+The monikers of some of the debugging options are rather peculiar. midizap inherited them from Eric Messick's ShuttlePRO program on which midizap is based, so they'll probably last until someone comes up with some better names.

 There's no Mac or Windows support (yet). midizap has only been tested on Linux so far, and its keyboard and mouse support is tailored to X11, i.e., it's pretty much tied to Unix/X11 systems right now.